-Chats are the AI responses generated when we run your prompts daily across different platforms.
+Chats are the AI-generated responses we produce by running your prompts daily across different platforms.
 Understanding chat anatomy is crucial because these responses are the basis for all dashboard metrics, source data, and competitive analysis.

-Every visibility score, position ranking, and source classification starts with analyzing these individual conversations.
+Every visibility score, position ranking, and source classification starts with an analysis of these individual conversations.

 Anatomy of a chat